-Hydric Soils/Wetlands
+Wetlands/Hydric Soils

-The subject parcel contains mapped hydric soils (Basinger sand), as shown on the USDA Soil Conservation Service Soils Survey map; an indicator that wetlands may be present on the property.
-A wetland delineation will be required prior to any land clearing activities or building permit application submittal.
-Per Section 62-3694(c)(2), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy would render a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
-Application of the one-unit-per-five-acres limitation shall limit impacts to wetlands for single family residential development on a cumulative basis, to not more than 1.8% of the total property acreage.
-Any permitted wetland impacts must meet the requirements of Sections 62-3694(e), including avoidance of impacts, and will require mitigation in accordance with 62-3696.
+The southwest corner of subject property contains a small area mapped as shrub swamp (FLUCCS 6153).
+The subject property also contains mapped hydric soils (Basinger sand and Valkaria sand), an indicator that wetlands may be present on the property.
+A wetland determination will be required prior to any land clearing activities, site plan design, or building permit submittal.

+Per Section 62 3694(c)(1), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy renders a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
+For multi-family parcels greater than five acres in area, the preceding limitation of one dwelling unit per five (5) acres within wetlands may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total non-commercial and non-industrial acreage on a cumulative basis as set forth in Section 65 3694(c)(6).
+Any permitted wetland impacts must meet the requirements of Section 62 3694(e) including avoidance of impacts, and will require mitigation in accordance with Section 62-3696.